 Bullying behaviors may fall under categories of four types of bullying: Physical, Emotional, Verbal and Cyberbullying.
+Cyberbullying is a form of bullying committed by transmission of a communication including but not limited to, a message, text, sound or image by means of an electronic device.
 Other hurtful behaviors toward others including rude, mean or harassing behaviors may become bullying if the behavior is intentional and repeatedly happens.
 In potential bullying situations, it is not what the sender of the message thinks about what is being said or done, but it is the feelings of the person who is receiving the message that is important.

-Students who are found to have violated this policy will be subject to disciplinary action as set forth in the District Policy JG-Student Discipline and Regulation JG-R-Student Discipline.
-Initial acts of bullying shall generally be considered a Level II offense under Policy JG-Student Discipline and Regulation JG-R-Student Discipline and as such may result in suspension from school.
+Students who are found to have violated this policy will be subject to disciplinary action as set forth in the District Policy JG-Student Discipline and Regulation JG-R1-Student Discipline.
+Initial acts of bullying shall generally be considered a Level II offense under Policy JG-Student Discipline and Regulation JG-R1-Student Discipline and as such may result in suspension from school.
 Repeated offenses shall result in referral of the student to the superintendent.
 Based on findings the superintendent may suspend the student for up to 180 days or recommend expulsion from school.